SuleimanTheMagnificent/Kepler/README.md

 # Kepler
-An IDE written in the C programming language
+A Marginally Efficient IDE written in C.